MarceloChirau/at-cheat-sheet/automation-testing-handbook/14-interview-questions.md

 - Requirements are fixed.
 - Government projects.
 - Banking systems with strict documentation.
-- Small projects with little change.
+- Projects with little change.

 ---